 It is noted that in addition to the Eagle Research Funding described in this Section, WCHPL has contributed very significant expenditure for installation of the innovative Eagle Protection System, Identiflight (described in Section 4.7) and, is committed to further expenditure for its ongoing operations and maintenance as well substantial commitment for analysis of results and efforts to optimise its performance in protecting Eagles at the CHWF Site.
 Huge amounts of data are being compiled from the IDF data collection processes (since November 2019) that can better inform research on Eagle behaviour.
-Collectively, CHWF has significantly aided ongoing Eagle Research.
+Together with monitoring under EPN Conditions FF5 and FF6, WCHPL has significantly aided ongoing Eagle Research.

-Appendix B provides a copy of the September 2021 NRM South Report on Eagle Research Funding.
+Appendix B provides a copy of the September 2022 NRM South Report on Eagle Research Fund activities.